Laura Fuentes

 Blueberry Muffins with Coconut Flour

-Are they crumbly like traditional flour muffins?
-No. That said, they are a lot more filling and satisfying and a lot more nutrition per muffin.
+Are these coconut flour blueberry muffins crumbly like traditional flour muffins?
+No. That said, they are a lot more filling and satisfying and a lot more nutritious because I don’t mix in either flax or almond flour, as many online recipes do (which adds both calories, carbs, and fats).

 Baking with Coconut Flour & Substituting Coconut Flour